Sign In Forgot Password

 Building Policies

-We have the honor and responsibility to create and maintain a sanctuary as a sacred space.
-At the same time, our Statement of Principles as well as our congregation's history encourages us to open our building—including our sanctuary—to others who share our goal of repairing the world.
+Mishkan Shalom has the honor and responsibility to create and maintain a sanctuary as a sacred space.
+At the same time, our Statement of Principles as well as our congregation's history encourages us to open our building — including our sanctuary — to others who share our goal of repairing the world.

 Eco-Kosher Food Policy